theobald-software/kb.theobald-software.github.io/content/_xtract-universal/automation-of-xu-data-extracts-with-adf.md

 ### Prerequisites and assumptions ###

 - Xtract Universal is installed on a cloud VM and is accessible remotely over HTTP/S
-- Customer has AAzure Data Factory
+- Customer uses Azure Data Factory

 ### Step 1: Create your SAP data extract in XU <br>